kleene-project/docs/operation/zfs.md

 One of the fundamental building blocks of Kleene is the Zettabyte File System (ZFS), which has been a stable part of FreeBSD for many years.

-Besides being used internally in Kleene for image-building and container creation, Kleene's core ZFS datasets can be configured to adapt the Kleene installation to particular needs.
+Besides being used internally in Kleene for image-building and container creation, Kleene's core ZFS datasets can be configured to suit specific needs.
 In the following, the Kleene zroot dataset is assumed to be `zroot/kleene`.

 Since ZFS properties in general are hereditery in nature, configuring a dataset can affect future dataset children when they are created.
 For instance,

 ```console